Oz the Great and Powerful: Continuity

+The origins of the Wicked Witches are not explained in Baum's book, but Theodora's origins are borrowed from the revisionist novel Wicked: The Life and Times of the Wicked Witch of the West by -Gregory Maguire.
+Theodora and Elphaba transition into a Wicked Witch after learning of the Wizard's corruption (though in Wicked, Oscar is Elphaba's father), their skins changing green, Theodora from eating a green apple and Elphaba from a bottle containing a green drug that her mother drank out of before birthing her.
+Theodora's tears leave streak-like scars on her face, reflecting her weakness to water in the original story.
+Evanora transforms into a powerless hag after losing her necklace.
+In Wicked, Nessarose is paraplegic, but became powerful after wearing the magical shoes made by her sister Elphaba to allow her to walk.
+Oscar is portrayed as a womanizing con artist from Kansas, rather than a bumbling "humbug" of Omaha, Nebraska, in the book and a dictator in Wicked; in the 1939 film, the Wizard is from Kansas, although the hot air balloon he leaves in has "Omaha State Fair" on it.
+Also, Oz is presented as a real place as it is in the books, and not as a possible dream as the 1939 film implies.

 Disney's history with Oz

-After the success of Snow White and the Seven Dwarfs in 1937, Walt Disney planned to produce an animated film based on the first of L. Frank Baum's Oz books.
+After the success of Snow White and the Seven Dwarfs in 1937, Walt Disney planned to produce an animated film based on the first of Baum's Oz books.
 However, Roy O. Disney, the chairman of Walt Disney Productions, was informed by Baum's estate that they had sold the film rights to the first book to Samuel Goldwyn, who re-sold it to Louis B. Mayer in 1938.
 Ironically, the film was approved due to the success of Snow White.
 The project was then developed by Metro-Goldwyn-Mayer into the well-known musical adaptation which was released the following year.

-In 1954, when the film rights to Baum's remaining thirteen Oz books were made available, Walt Disney Productions acquired them for use in Walt Disney's television series Disneyland which led to the live-action film Rainbow Road to Oz, which was abandoned and never completed.
-Disney's history with the Oz series continued with the 1985 film Return to Oz, which performed poorly, both critically and commercially, but has developed a cult following since its release by fans of the books who considered it a more faithful adaptation to the Oz books than the 1939 classic.
-After Return to Oz, Disney lost the film rights to the Oz books and they subsequently reverted to the public domain.
-In 2005, Disney produced the television film The Muppets' Wizard of Oz which aired on its network ABC.
+In 1954, when the film rights to Baum's remaining thirteen Oz books were made available, Walt Disney Productions acquired them for use in Walt Disney's television series Disneyland which led to the proposed live-action film The Rainbow Road to Oz, which was abandoned and never completed.
+Disney's history with the Oz series continued with the 1985 film Return to Oz, which performed poorly, both critically and commercially, but has developed a cult following since its release, by fans of the books, who considered it a more faithful adaptation to the Oz books than the 1939 classic.
+After Return to Oz, Disney lost the film rights to the Oz books when they subsequently reverted to the public domain.
+In 2005, Disney produced the television film The Muppets' Wizard of Oz, which aired on its network ABC.